skrub-data/skrub/doc/documentation.rst

 perform the data preprocessing steps that are typically needed in a machine learning pipeline.

-The transformations implemented by ``skrub`` are *stateful*: ``skrub`` records the transformations that were applied to the training data and replays them when the pipeline makes predictions on unseen data: this is essential to prevent data leakage and ensure generalization.

 This guide demonstrates how to resolve various issues using Skrub's features.
 See the examples section for full code snippets.